One of the easiest ways to increase giving in your church is to provide more ways for people to give .

 But, chances are you have your credit and/or debit card in your pocket right now!
 Am I right?
 When it comes to giving, many people will be more inclined to give if they can just swipe their card.

 #2.
 Tablets are inexpensive and mobile

 Your church doesn’t have to invest thousands of dollars to install a stand-alone church giving Kiosk that looks like an ATM sitting in your lobby.
 With Tithe.ly, you can turn any tablet with a browser and WiFi into a full-fledged online giving Kiosk.

 Whether your church worships in a building you own or rented space, all you need to do is load the giving kiosk form onto the tablet of your choice.

-Giving Kiosks provide people with an additional opportunity to give.
-Whether it’s before or after your worship service, Kiosks provide an easy way for people to donate while their in the building.
-Be sure to mention it in your announcements, bulletin, singnage, etc. so that people are aware!
+Church giving Kiosks provide members with an additional opportunity to give.
+Whether it’s before or after your worship service, Kiosks provide an easy way for people to donate and help while they're in the building.
+Be sure to mention it in your announcements, bulletin, signage , etc. so that people are aware!

 With Tithe.ly, you can turn your tablets into a giving Kiosk that enables people to give a one-time gift in seconds.
 What is more, donors will receive a gift receipt via email (which is better than writing down a gift in a ledger statement, right?) and they can set up a recurring donation, too.

 Your church will need to continue to count cash, add checks, make deposits, and input this data into your system.
 But, with giving through a Kiosk, accounting and reporting are made significantly easier.